 If you are successful with your application and placed on the waiting list, you will begin to move through the next steps of the Assistance Dog applicant process.
 These steps are explained below.

-Please note: the steps below may happen in a different order than outlined below.
+Please note: The steps below may happen in a different order than outlined below.
 For example, the home check may happen after the video call conversation.
-Also, at any stage of this process you may withdraw your application, or we may decide, based on solid reasoning, that an Assistance Dog is not right for your family.
+Also, at any stage of this process, you may withdraw your application, or we may decide, based on solid reasoning, that an Assistance Dog is not right for your family.
 Either way, we facilitate an open, transparent discussion around the decision.

-Step 1: Complete a Short E-learning Course - The purpose of the e-learning course is to give you and your family an overview of what it is like to have an Assistance Dog.
+The purpose of the e-learning course is to give you and your family an overview of what it is like to have an Assistance Dog.
 This is not an assessment but must be completed to proceed through the application process.
 It is an opportunity to make sure you believe an Assistance Dog is a good fit for your family.

-Step 2: Home Check - A home check is to ensure that your house and garden is safe for a dog.
+A home check is to ensure that your house and garden is safe for a dog.
 This means having a fully enclosed garden with a secure gate and a quiet place inside for the dog to rest during the day and sleep at night.
 (We do not expect you to buy a dog bed at this time).
 A home check may be done through a mixture of recorded videos submitted by the applicant and/or an in-person visit by a staff member.
 It also gives us a chance to observe the behaviour of any family dogs or other pets to see how they would fit with an Assistance Dog.

-Step 3: Conversation (video call) with Parents/Guardians - The goal of this informal assessment is to get to know you as a family.
+The goal of this informal assessment is to get to know you as a family.
 Through a series of questions and informal dialogue, we aim to learn if an Assistance Dog would benefit you and your family and, if so, what kind of Assistance Dog temperament would be suitable.
+We may record this call for training and quality purposes.

-Step 4: Physical Attachment Practice - Your whole family (i.e., those who live in your home with your child, including siblings, grandparents, etc.) will be invited to our National Training Centre in Cork.
+Your whole family (i.e., those who live in your home with your child, including siblings, grandparents, etc.) will be invited to our Training Centre in Cork.
 The goal of this practical assessment is to observe an attachment walk with a dog to make sure the attachment process will work to keep your child safe.
 With your permission, we record a segment of the walk to review with the Assistance Dog team later.
 Observing the physical attachment practice will also give us an opportunity to see how you and your family interact with dogs, which will help us determine what kind of dog may be most suitable for your child and the whole family if you proceed to the next stage.
+It is important to note that all family members must be able to complete a 20–30-minute walk.

-Some of the assessment will take place in our new autism friendly sensory room where the children are invited to relax or play with a dog, if they feel up to it.
+Some of the assessment will take place in our autism friendly sensory room where the children are invited to relax or play with a dog, if they feel up to it.

 The Assistance Dog team will review the recorded assessments and discuss whether your family will continue to “Awaiting Match” status.